2nPlusOne/Snake2000/index.md

 - See the project through to a playable, entertaining end product
 - Mirror the original game's aesthetic, art, and gameplay.
 - Use milanote to organize tasks and design docs
-- Practice using the command pattern
+- Practice using the observer pattern

 ---